 - Their advice and expertise could prove invaluable before committing to bid.

-- Remember once the hammer comes down it's too late to change any terms or your mind.
+- Remember once the hammer comes down it's too late to change your mind.

 You will need: